* Please note this list has how been superseded by the one on the Best Albums of the Years page *

 3 | Main – Ablation

-Robert Hampson’s decision to revivify his Main project, following a seven year gap, has produced what is far & away the most brilliant electronic work of the year.
-The only gripe is that, at 46 minutes, it feels so short, but that’s simply a reaction to the astounding level of expertise & invention captured in each of the album’s four tracks.
+Robert Hampson’s decision to revivify his Main project, following a seven year gap, has produced what is far and away the most brilliant electronic work of the year.
+The only gripe is that, at 46 minutes, it feels so short, but that’s simply a reaction to the astounding level of expertise and invention captured in each of the album’s four tracks.
 Hampson’s aural melting pot contains a huge variety of elements, essential in order to fashion such kaleidoscopically shifting textures as these.

 [Boomkat | iTunes]

 2 | The Mount Fuji Doomjazz Corporation – Roadburn

 Honestly, it’s tempting to think that The Mount Fuji Doomjazz Corporation can simply do no wrong.
 Two years ago, on Anthropomorphic (my best album of 2011) they defined fin de siècle jazz; now, in this live performance from the Roadburn festival, they’ve reached far beyond it into a post-apocalyptic hinterland.
 Such a wasted musical context as this can only bestow on the vestiges of melody a dignity and majesty of the heaviest kind.
 Ultimately, as i noted in my review in October, the piece results in “a musical and an emotional tabula rasa”; having wiped the slate clean, one can scarcely imagine where they’ll go next.

 1 | Philippe Petit – Needles in Pain